akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 Java
 :  @@snip [PersistentActorCompileOnyTest.java](/akka-persistence-typed/src/test/java/akka/persistence/typed/javadsl/PersistentActorCompileOnlyTest.java) { #behavior }

+## Cluster Sharding and persistence

+In a use case where the number of persistent actors needed are higher than what would fit in the memory of one node or where resilience is important so that if a node crashes the persistent actors are quickly started on a new node and can resume operations @ref:[Cluster Sharding](cluster-sharding.md) is an excellent fit to spread persistent actors over a cluster and address them by id.

-The `PersistentBehavior` can then be run as with any plain typed actor as described in [typed actors documentation](actors-typed.md).
+The `PersistentBehavior` can then be run as with any plain typed actor as described in [actors documentation](actors-typed.md), but since Akka Persistence is based on the single-writer principle the persistent actors are typically used together with Cluster Sharding.
+For a particular `persistenceId` only one persistent actor instance should be active at one time.
+If multiple instances were to persist events at the same time, the events would be interleaved and might not be interpreted correctly on replay.
+Cluster Sharding ensures that there is only one active entity for each id.
+The
+@ref:[Cluster Sharding example](cluster-sharding.md#persistence-example) illustrates this common combination.

 ## Accessing the ActorContext